Light Point Web 2.1 Released

 - All server-side maintenance is handled by us.

-- The user’s browsing session is occuring on a computer owned by someone else.
+- The user’s browsing session is occuring on a computer owned by someone else, outside of the user’s network.

-- The distance between a user and our servers introduces latency to page loading and a user’s interactions with a page.
+- The distance between a user and distant cloud servers may potentially introduce latency to page loading and a user’s interactions with a page if the user is located in a region with poor cloud coverage, e.g. Africa.

 Enterprises can now get Non-persistent Desktop Browsing (known as NPDB) using our dual-layered virtualization, running on a server only they have access to.